Memorial Book Fair

 FREE ENTRY UPON RESERVATION

-21H THE BLACK MILK
+21H → BLACK MILK

-© Fanny Michaëlis/ Cornélius 2016
+© Fanny Michaëlis / Cornélius 2016

 Musical reading by Fanny Michaëlis, Ludovic Debeurme and Patrick Michaëlis / Artistic advisor: Claude-Alice Peyrottes.
-Hosted by Christian Rosset, radio creator and producer, composer and essayist.
+Hosted by Christian Rosset, creator and radio producer, composer and essayist.

 Location: Parvis – Free admission